dmitriz/exchange-schema/backlog.md

 ## Next Steps (as per discussion)

-1. Create the `backlog.md` file with this summary.
+1. Draft `backlog.md` containing this summary.
 2. Create the `exchangeParams.js` file with the defined object.
 3. Create the `binanceResponseExamples.js` file.
 4. Create the main `README.md` file for the repository.